 » Repository Structure

 Terraform Enterprise integrates with version control repositories to obtain configurations and trigger Terraform runs.
-Structuring the repo properly is important because it determines which files Terraform has access to when Terraform is executed within Terraform Enterprise, and when Terraform plans will run.
+Structuring these repos properly is important because it determines which files Terraform has access to when Terraform is executed within Terraform Enterprise, and when Terraform plans will run.

 » Structuring Repos for Multiple Environments

-There are three ways to structure the Terraform code in your repository to manage multiple environments (such as dev, stage, prod).
+When each repository represents a manageable chunk of Terraform code, it's often still useful to attach a single repository to multiple workspaces in order to handle multiple environments or other cases where similar infrastructure is used in a different context.
+There are three primary ways to structure the Terraform code in your repository to manage multiple environments (such as dev, stage, prod).

 Depending on your organization's use of version control, one method for multi-environment management may be better than another.